felice168/felice168.github.io/README.md

-# Welcome to CIT Minor portfolio
+# Welcome to My CIT Minor Portfolio
 Hi my name is Felice Lee.
 Currently I'm a Business Administration student with CIT minor at the University of Oregon.
 This is my CIT minor portfolio, hope you enjoy!

 ## LAB